bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 Google (and Netflix, and Amazon) discovered something counterintuitive: the best way to get better at incidents is to cause more incidents.

-Controlled chaos--deliberately breaking things in production--serves multiple purposes:
+Controlled chaos, deliberately breaking things in production, serves multiple purposes:

 - Tests your runbooks under realistic conditions
 - Trains your teams on incident response